danielbjanes/LunarLander/README.md

 1. Download and Install Processing from the link above.
 2. Clone the repository or download as a ZIP file.
-3. Open the downloaded file in Processing
+3. Open the downloaded file in Processing.
-4. Hit the Run button and enjoy
+4. Hit the Run button and enjoy.

 ## Authors